Dr David Burgess

 She then travelled to the UK where she worked as a mixed animal vet for several years before returning to Australia and undertaking a residency in Small Animal Medicine.

-Karen completed her residency in 2009 and now works at Queensland Veterinary Specialists as a consultant.
+Karen completed her residency in 2009 and now works at Queensland Veterinary Specialists as a small animal internal medicine specialist.
 Her major interests are neurology, endocrinology and diagnostic imaging.

 Dr Inar Swift